System Design /

 • Different companies, different processes, different working styles

-Despite that, we had to deliver UI/UX fast so engineering could begin, while keeping space for the late-arriving strategic decisions.
+Despite that, we had to deliver design fast so engineering could develop, while keeping space for the late-arriving strategic decisions.

 Challenges